 Louis graduated from Oxford in 1991 and got his break in television in 1994 working for the American documentary maker Michael Moore, who hired him as a writer and correspondent on his show, TV Nation.
 Louis was then signed up by the BBC to make his own series, Weird Weekends, about unusual American subcultures.

-In 2000, he began making a series of specials about intriguing British public figures, including one featuring disc jockey Jimmy Savile and another which saw him live with the disgraced Tory minister Neil Hamilton and his wife Christine as they were falsely accused of rape and subjected to a media siege.
+In 2000, he began making a series of specials, When Louis Met…, about intriguing British public figures, including one featuring disc jockey Jimmy Savile and another which saw him live with the disgraced Tory minister Neil Hamilton and his wife Christine as they were falsely accused of rape and subjected to a media siege.

-In 2012, Louis revisited his 1997 documentary about the world of male performers in Twilight of the Porn Stars.
+In 2011, he spent more than a month in Miami for a two-part series about the inmates at one of America's most violent jails.
+The following year, Louis revisited his 1997 documentary about the world of male performers in Twilight of the Porn Stars.
 He also visited one of the best schools in America for autism in Extreme Love: Autism and travelled to Phoenix, Arizona, the US capital of dementia care Extreme Love: Dementia.

-In March 2015, the BBC broadcast Louis' LA Stories where he immersed himself in the world of Ohio's State Psychiatric Hospitals in a two-part documentary; in the third, he travelled to a hospital in San Francisco to meet transgender children.
+In 2015, the BBC broadcast Louis' LA Stories where he immersed himself in the world of Ohio's State Psychiatric Hospitals in a two-part documentary; in the third, he travelled to a hospital in San Francisco to meet transgender children.

-Louis’ feature-length documentary “My Scientology Movie” was released in 2016, having been shown at the 2015 London Film Festival to great acclaim.
+Louis’ first feature-length documentary, My Scientology Movie, was released in 2016, having been shown at the 2015 London Film Festival to great acclaim.